skip to content

 Unlike Windows, all languages are included on each installation CD, so there is no need for you to download (or pay for!) another whole version to merely change the language on your computer.

-Is it legal to install Linux on my computer?
+Is it legal to install GNU/Linux on my computer?

 There is a shiny Windows sticker on it!
-Am I allowed to erase Windows or use it together with Linux?
+Am I allowed to erase Windows or use it together with GNU/Linux?

 Yes.
-It is absolutely, completely legal (providing of course it's your computer!).
+It is absolutely, completely legal, provided of course it's your computer!

 The sticker on it is purely marketing, it has no legal value.
 We believe it is one fundamental right to choose which software to run on our own hardware.

-Do I have to purchase a new computer to run Linux?
+Do I have to purchase a new computer to run GNU/Linux?

 Not at all.
 It will run happily on your own computer.

 The only thing you might be worried about is using very recent special hardware, such as graphics cards.
-Otherwise, almost all Linux distributions can run on normal PCs (often called "i386" or "x86" computers), 64-bit-processor computers and Apple Mac computers (including the G5, G4, G3 series).
-Read how you can try or install Linux on your computer, be it instead of or together with Windows.
+Otherwise, almost all GNU/Linux distributions can run on normal PCs (often called "i386" or "x86" computers), 64-bit-processor computers and Apple Mac computers.
+Read how you can try or install GNU/Linux on your computer, be it instead of or together with Windows.

-It is technically possible to adapt Microsoft Office to Linux, but Microsoft isn't keen on allowing Office users to choose their operating system.
-There are other issues with MS Office and openness — like Microsoft's fierce opposition to supporting the OpenDocument format.
+No. It is technically possible to adapt Microsoft Office to GNU/Linux, but Microsoft isn't keen on allowing Office users to choose their operating system.

 Can I play my DVDs and MP3s under GNU/Linux?